 This is essentially the same course that was called CMPSCI 401 until Spring 2014.
-Beginning with that semester it counts as a theory core course for M.S. students in computer science, as well as an upper-level undergraduate elective and a required course in the BS-CMPSCI Theory of Computation track.
+Beginning with that semester it counts as a theory core course for M.S. students in computer science, as well as an upper-level undergraduate elective.
 This course fulfills any requirements previously satisfied by CMPSCI 401.

 I generally answer my email fairly reliably.

 TA Contact Info: Clemens Rosenbaum, email@example.com.
 Office hours TBA.

 The course is primarily intended for undergraduates in computer science and related majors such as mathematics or computer engineering, for master's students in computer science, and for graduate students in other fields with the appropriate background and interest.
 CMPSCI 311 (theory of algorithms) is the primary prerequisite, though this may be negotiable for students with a strong mathematics background.
 The mathematical techniques taught in CMPSCI 250 (or similar courses like MATH 300 or MATH 455) will be used heavily.
 No programming will be assigned, but familiarity with programming at the level of at least CMPSCI 187 (data structures) will sometimes be assumed.
 This is probably the mathematically most difficult course in the CMPSCI undergraduate curriculum.
 It is a semi-elective course -- it fills requirements for any CMPSCI major and many MATH majors, but should be taken only by students whose mathematical ability and/or motivation is average or above relative to CMPSCI majors.